 The first of the horsemen began arriving and I set Idris and Maglos across the valley.
 Gwalcmai and I held to the near side - fifty horse on either hand.
-Arthur and Bedegran led the footmen down into the glen and set about hiding them.
+Arthur and Bedegran led the footmen down into the glen and set in my ear.
+'They are coming.'